Education in Karnataka: Higher Secondary Education

 Currently, as part of the 2022 Karnataka Hijab Row, women and girls who wear hijab are banned from entering higher secondary institutions, which has brought accusations of repression of girls' education in the state.

-International schools and certification boards

-Bengaluru is a city that caters to the needs of prospective parents seeking international education for their children.
-Bengaluru has evolved into a global education hub due to its cosmopolitan residents.
-Most of the international schools follow IB (international baccalaureate, Geneva) or Cambridge (Cambridge International Examinations, Britain) curricula.
-(The ICSE and CBSE are the curricula followed by most of the Indian schools in Karnataka.)

-These international schools focus more on holistic education and inquiry-based learning for their students than just focusing on rote learning.

 Baccalaureate education

 There are 481 degree colleges that are run under the jurisdiction of the universities in the state — Bangalore University, Kuvempu University, Mysore University, Mangalore University, Gulbarga University, and Karnatak University.
 Deemed universities such as Christ University, Manipal University also exist.
 Apart from these, there is the Visvesvaraya Technological University which oversees many of the engineering colleges in the state.

 The medical colleges in the state are run under the jurisdiction of the Rajiv Gandhi University of Health Sciences.
 Some of these baccalaureate colleges are accredited with the status of a deemed university which grants them independence in chalking out their own syllabus and awarding degrees on their own.
 There are 123 engineering, 35 medical, and 40 dental colleges in the state.

 The state has four universities offering courses related to agriculture:University of Agricultural Sciences, Dharwad, University of Agricultural Sciences, Bangalore, University of Agricultural Sciences, Raichur and University of Agricultural and Horticultural Sciences, Shimoga.
 The state has set up a Karnataka Veterinary, Animal and Fisheries Sciences University at Bidar.

 Other universities established by the state government are Kannada University, Karnataka State Open University, and Karnataka State Women's University.